-From here you will be going along the left side of Yosemite falls up into the canyon.
-There are tons more switchbacks here, and little shade so be warned in the summer.
-As the trail climbs, you will be able to see Yosemite Falls with Half Dome in the background which is epic.
+From there, you will be going along the left side of Yosemite Falls up into the canyon.
+There are tons more switchbacks here, and little shade, so be warned in the summer.
+As the trail climbs, you will be able to see Yosemite Falls with Half Dome in the background, which is epic.

-This part of the trail seemed to go on and on for me as it kept appearing like you were getting close before another switchback popped up.
+This part of the trail seemed to go on and on for me as it kept feeling like you were getting close before another switchback popped up.

-Eventually, though you will reach the saddle which connects to a few other trails and the trail to Yosemite Falls overlook and Yosemite Point.
+Eventually, you will reach the saddle that connects to a few other trails and the trail to the Yosemite Falls overlook and Yosemite Point.

-Head right and follow the trail out to the end of the cliff, where you will see another path down to the overlook.
+Head right and follow the trail out to the end of the cliff, there you will see another path down to the overlook.

-The overlook here is pretty cool, but it doesn’t really have a great view of the falls.
+The overlook here is pretty cool, but it doesn’t have a great view of the falls.

 There are a couple of spots on the way down to the overlook that are better for views of the falls.
-It’s still a great spot to take in the valley though.
+It’s still a great spot to see the valley though.

-If you are exhausted, then you can head back down from here, or you can add a mile and half and go out to Yosemite Point.
-Yosemite Point is an epic spot for a view, so I recommend you do it if you are feeling up to it, but do not push yourself as it is a tough hike down from the falls.
+If you are exhausted, then you can head back down from here, or you can add a mile and a half and go out to Yosemite Point.
+Yosemite Point is an epic spot for a view, so I recommend you do it if you are feeling up to it, but don’t push yourself as it is a tough hike down from the falls.